 Through direct investing, you pick and choose properties to invest in.

-Currently, the deals available on CrowdStreet have a minimum investment range of $25,000 to $50,000.
+Currently, most deals available on CrowdStreet have a minimum investment of $25,000.

 Then there is managed investing.
 CrowdStreet experts will build you a personalized real estate investment portfolio and invest in deals on your behalf.

-This service is reserved for high net worth investors, as the minimum to invest is $250,000.
+This service is reserved for high-net-worth investors, as the minimum to invest is $250,000.

 With the direct investing approach, each project has a targeted investor IRR or internal rate of return.

 The fees for individual projects range based on the project.
 CrowdStreet does not charge these investors any fees, however, most of the deal sponsors will include some costs.

 For the CrowdStreet funds, the fee ranges from 0.5 to 2.5%.

 Both platforms allow you to invest in commercial real estate using the convenience of online platforms.
-They both offer portfolio or fund based investing, but the minimum investment required is significantly higher for CrowdStreet.
+They both offer portfolio or fund-based investing but the minimum investment required is significantly higher for CrowdStreet.

-The Fundrise starter portfolio has a $500 minimum while most of the CrowdStreet funds have a $25,000 minimum investment.
+The Fundrise starter portfolio has a $10 minimum while most of the CrowdStreet funds have a $25,000 minimum investment.

-Fundrise, on the other hand, will only let you invest in their assortment of portfolios (Beginner, Long Term Growth, Income, etc).
-For that reason, in most cases CrowdStreet is better for active, high net worth investors.
+Fundrise, on the other hand, will only let you invest in their assortment of portfolios (Balanced, Long-Term Growth, Income, etc).
+For that reason, in most cases CrowdStreet is better for active, high-net-worth investors.